keskiju/autocomplete-java/README.md

 NOTE: Package requires that either JAVA_HOME environment variable is set or java commands are found on path.

-NOTE: This package does not compile classes from source because there should be only one package that compiles classes.
+NOTE: This package does not compile classes from source because there should be only one package that does that.
 Use [linter-javac](https://atom.io/packages/linter-javac) or some other package/tool for compiling.
 Preferably all classes should be compiled first on project load, and then each class separately on save.

 ## TODO